 Steven E. Hornstein, DVM

 Dr. Hornstein is the owner and medical director of the Monroe Animal Hospital.
 He was President of the New Jersey Veterinary Medical Association (NJVMA) from 2008-2009 and currently serves that association as both Chair of the Membership Committee and as an appointed Trustee to the Annual Atlantic Coast Veterinary Conference.
 He is currently the President of the ACVC.
 He was previously the liasion between the NJVMA and the State Board of Veterinary Medical Examiners, was named Veterinarian of the Year by the New Jersey Veterinary Medical Association in 2004, and is also the Past-President of the Northern New Jersey Veterinary Medical Association.
 He has previously served on the state veterinary association's Animal Welfare Committee, was chair of the nominating committee in 2009, was a member of the Veterinary Licensing Taskforce, and was a contributing author to the most recent edition of the NJVMA's Pain Management Guidelines.

 Dr. Hornstein was also an author of the International Veterinary Association of Pain Mangement consensus statement on a common urinary condition in cats known as idiopathic cystitis.

 Dr Hornstein has had a deep love of animals since he was 5 years old and has devoted his life to the care and well being of animals.
 He previously worked at the Cranbury Veterinary Hospital in East Brunswick, NJ and the Englewood Animal Hospital in Englewood, NJ.
 In addition, he previously provided relief vet services for a number of practices in Northern and Central NJ including Plainfield Animal Hospital and Sayrebrook Veterinary Hospital.

 Dr. Hornstein is a 1996 graduate of Michigan State University College of Veterinary Medicine where he was a founding member of the Canine Club and was inducted as a member of the Veterinary Honor Society, Phi Zeta.

-He, his wife Dana, and children, Ella and Landen, as well as their three cats, Hudson, Fluffy, and Cesare live locally.
+He, his wife Dana, and children, Ella and Landen, as well as their five cats, Hudson, Fluffy, Cesare, Michonne and Enid live locally.